 Led by our expert sports respiratory physician, Dr James Hull and sports cardiologist, Dr Guido Pieles the ISEH has access to a broad range of specialist investigations that are selected based upon the individuals presenting symptoms.

 Investigations may include:

-History & physical examination: training volume, physiology/performance testing review
+History and physical examination: training volume, physiology/performance testing review

 Cardiac: 12-lead electrocardiogram (ECG), echocardiogram (ECHO), late-gadolinium enhancement cardiac magnetic resonance (CMR) and cardiopulmonary exercise test (CPET)